A hit and run accident is the act of causing or contributing to a motor vehicle accident and failing to stop and identify oneself after the accident.

 You Have a Right to Compensation

 The experienced Long Island hit and run lawyers at TonaLaw understand how traumatic and stressful the aftermath of a collision can be.
-You may be too injured to work, or you may suffer from post-traumatic stress disorder.
+You may be too injured to work, or you may suffer from the post-traumatic stress disorder.
 Our goal is to help you recover the full compensation you deserve as quickly as possible so you can start to put your life back together.

 Our personal injury lawyers understand New York State law and how to deal with insurance companies when it comes to getting you paid.
 As a victim of a hit and run accident, you have a number of options for collecting fair compensation, including but not limited to: